ibm-cloud-docs/cloud-databases/reference-hpcs.md

 {: .important}

 {{site.data.keyword.hscrypto}} enables [initiation of a force delete](/docs/hs-crypto?topic=hs-crypto-delete-keys) of a key that is in use by {{site.data.keyword.cloud}} services, including your {{site.data.keyword.databases-for}} deployments.
 This action is called cryptoshredding.
 Deleting a key that is in use on your deployment locks the disks that contain your data and disables your deployment.
 You are still able to access the UI and some metadata such as security settings in the UI, CLI, and API but you are not able to access any of the databases or data that is contained within them.
 Key deletion is [sent to the {{site.data.keyword.atracker_short}}](/docs/hs-crypto?topic=hs-crypto-at-events) as `hs-crypto.secrets.delete`.

+## Migrating from {{site.data.keyword.hscrypto}} (HPCS) to {{site.data.keyword.keymanagementserviceshort}} Dedicated (KP-ST)
+{: #migrating_hpcs_to_kp}

+During the migration from {{site.data.keyword.hscrypto}} (HPCS) to {{site.data.keyword.keymanagementserviceshort}} Dedicated (KP‑ST), the following occurs:

+- Your root key moves from {{site.data.keyword.hscrypto}} to {{site.data.keyword.keymanagementserviceshort}} Dedicated.
+- Existing data encryption keys (DEKs) are securely re‑wrapped.
+- Encrypted data is not re‑encrypted or moved.
+- Service availability is maintained.

+### Pre-requisites
+{: #migrating_hpcs_to_kp_prereqs}

+Before starting the migration, ensure you have:

+- A {{site.data.keyword.keymanagementserviceshort}} Dedicated (Single Tenant) instance in the same region.
+- A root key created in that instance.
+- Permissions to manage keys and service access policies.

+### Migration steps
+{: #migrating_hpcs_to_kp_steps}

+1. Create or select a {{site.data.keyword.hscrypto}} root key.
+The key must exist in a {{site.data.keyword.hscrypto}} instance and the service must already have access to it.
+1. Create or select a {{site.data.keyword.keymanagementserviceshort}} Dedicated root key.
+The key must be in a {{site.data.keyword.keymanagementserviceshort}} Dedicated (Single Tenant) instance in the same region and accessible to the service.
+1. Create a migration intent linking the two keys.
+The migration intent specifies the {{site.data.keyword.hscrypto}} key as the source and the {{site.data.keyword.keymanagementserviceshort}} Dedicated key as the target.
+1. Allow one to two business days for the migration to be executed. {{site.data.keyword.databases-for}} securely re‑associates the service with the {{site.data.keyword.keymanagementserviceshort}} Dedicated key without re‑encrypting data.
+1. Verify migration completion.
+The service must now reference the {{site.data.keyword.keymanagementserviceshort}} Dedicated key and the {{site.data.keyword.hscrypto}} key is no longer in use.